TimoHenry/mtFociCounter/README.md

   This is an old version of a jupyter notebook which could serve as a template to analyse the data output by the Fiji-plugin "Foci Counter"
   Do not worry too much about it, it will be replaced in the future with something more robust and simpler to use - hopefully as a python-based web-application

-**ii) a jython-file called:** FociCounter_v01_.ijm
+**ii) a jython-file called:** FociCounter_b10_.ijm
-  This is the current version with minor upgrades from the beta version for better usability.
+  This is the current version with minor upgrades from the previous beta versions for better usability.
   Please have a go and report anything that you are not happy with via e-mail to me! [firstname + lastname, as indicated within the script, at hotmail.com]
   NOTE: further updates may be added in the future.